pnxtech/hydra-router/README.md

 The Hydra-Router then uses the resulting service registration information to later route messages to specific services.

 Services can be started on any machine on a network with or without the use of random IP ports.
 Because each service registers itself - it can be located by a hydra-router.
-This is that Dynamic Service Registry bit.
+This is the Dynamic Service Registry bit.

 > But is it really a router?
 Yes!
 Hydra-Router uses [route-parser]() an AST-based tree parser for matching routes.

 When a message is sent to the Hydra-Router it checks whether the request matches a registered route.
 If so, the request message is routed to an active instance of the service which registered the route.
-When multiple service instances exists for a service, Hydra-Router will load-balance the request to spread the load among available services.
+When multiple service instances exist for a service, Hydra-Router will load-balance the requests to spread the load among available services.

 Let's see an illustration: